ReDI-School/nrw-html-and-css/lesson2/index.md

 ## _Class Agenda_

 1. Introduction to web browsers
+1. The structure of a website
 1. Introduction to HTML
-1. Exercise: creating a list of website elements
+1. Exercise: website analysis
+1. Helpful terms to know / Terminology

 ## 1. Introduction to web browsers